jenishpokhrell/PetStore/README.md

-**A simple full stack pet store app built using ASP.NET WEB API as backend and Typescript as front-end.**
+**A simple full-stack pet store app built using ASP.NET WEB API as the backend and Typescript as the front end.**

-**This app is my first full stack project I built and the purpose of this project is to showcase my understanding in both front-end and back-end knowledge.**
+**This app is the first full-stack project I built and the purpose of this project is to showcase my understanding of both front-end and back-end knowledge.**

 *******************